The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/advanced-astrologian-guide.md

 Optimizing your card usage like this can be daunting, and it’s not the most important thing about playing Astrologian by a long shot, but it’s definitely something to be aware of.
 The value of your card buffs can vary hugely (literally double in some cases) depending on whether you’re giving out cards during people’s individual burst or if you’re giving people cards when they’re in the lower DPS valleys of their cycles.
 For instance, you don’t want to give a Summoner a card right after they’ve refreshed their DoTs and are just going to be spamming Ruin for the next 15 seconds; you want to give them a card when they’re going to refresh their DoTs with the card active or when they’re going into Trance.

-Sleeve Draw and Divination align in the opener and at the 6 minute mark in the fight.
+Sleeve Draw and Divination align in the opener and at the six minute mark in the fight.
 In the opener, we use Sleeve Draw to get Seals for Divination quickly so we can have Divination and multiple single target cards out during the opening raid burst.
-At the 6 minute burst, it’s essentially the same thing, but less hectic since you should have seals ready for Divination ahead of time.
+At the six minute burst, it’s essentially the same thing, but less hectic since you should have seals ready for Divination ahead of time.
 But all the same, you want to be dishing out several cards quickly and overlapping them with Divination and other raid burst as well as you can manage.
-You may even hold the card from your 5:30 Draw to have an additional card partially overlapping with the 6 minute burst.
+You may even hold the card from your 5:30 Draw to have an additional card partially overlapping with the six minute burst.
 In that case, you’d optimally use Draw at 5:30, Play/Minor Arcana your held card around 5:55, Draw again, Play/Minor Arcana that card on someone, activate Divination when it comes up, and then dish out another with Sleeve Draw.

 ## Divination Timing